johnpg82/johnpg82/README.md

 ## Profile

 Software engineer and technical leader with 30+ years of hands-on experience architecting, scaling, and modernizing cloud-native, multi-tenant SaaS platforms.
-Senior-most technical authority for a market-leading e-learning ecosystem, and founder of an independent holding company building AI- and agent-driven products.
+Founder of an independent holding company and creator of Habit Networks, a managed website platform powered by an in-browser AI agent.
+Senior-most technical authority for a market-leading e-learning ecosystem.
 Deep, current expertise in Cloudflare's edge platform (Workers, D1, R2, Durable Objects), API-first architecture, DevOps, and the data, identity, and control-plane foundations required for safe, autonomous systems.

 ---